Some tips before escalating

 How do I escalate a support case?

 After a case has been created, the option to escalate it will be available.
-Simply open the desired support ticket within the Case Portal and click Escalate Case located under the case details near the bottom left-hand corner.
+Simply open the desired support ticket within the Case Portal and click Escalate Case located in the escalation information section.

 A new form displays along with some details and instructions.
 On that form, provide a summary of why the case needs to be escalated to an Escalation Manager for review within 4 business hours.